MKiyoaki/SlowFast-Interaction/README.md

 ### 1. Introduction

-SlowFast-Interaction is basing on the framework of PySlowFast, aims to explore the application of explainable AI paradigm in detecting and classifying human's responses to different types of Interaction Ruptures.
+SlowFast-Interaction is basing on the framework of PySlowFast, aims to explore the application of explainable AI paradigm (e.g. GradCAM) in detecting and classifying human's behavioural responses to different types of Interaction Ruptures.

 ### 2. Getting Start